John Gwynneth: Challenge and responsibility

 In October 1548 Gwynneth's niece Joan Awparte, Vaughan's stepdaughter, married Edward Myldemay, elder brother of Sir Walter.
 The marriage was brief, for Edward, who had become citizen and Mercer in October 1541, made his will on 22 March 1549, in which he gives "to Elizabeth Awparte, sister to my late wife Johanna, £20 which is owing me by my uncle the vicar of Luton."
 (Possibly this was money owing by Gwynneth upon the marriage settlement, since he, as the surviving executor of Edward Awparte senr, held the portions of the Awparte children until their age of 21 or else were married, a term now elapsing.)
 Myldemay makes gifts of various of his wife's effects: the will was proved by Sir Walter Mildmay on 3 April 1549.

 Stephen Vaughan made Gwynneth his executor at his death in December 1549, leaving him in charge of "The Three Leggs" in Westcheap with a room for his own lodgings and the management of the premises on behalf of Vaughan's daughters for the space of nine years.
 Vaughan's brother-in-law Thomas Lodge, husband of Mawdlyn (who died in 1548), and John Griffith were his overseers.
 (Lodge had of late conducted secret surveillance for Vaughan overseas.)
 Gwynneth swore to probate on 26 February 1549/50.
 In that connection he had the task of delivering to Sir John Williams some £305 owing to the King from Vaughan's accounts as Under-Treasurer of the Tower Mint.

-A notice of Gwynneth's niece Jane Vaughan, written upon family authority in 1632, states that Gwynneth was "a long time kept in prison when heresy came in", and thereafter arranged Jane's marriage to (Thomas) Wiseman, (son of John Wiseman of Felsted, Essex (died 1559/60)): if so this imprisonment may have been in the Edwardian period, as he barely survived into the time of Elizabeth, and the Wisemans' elder children were born during the 1550s.
+A notice of Gwynneth's niece Jane Vaughan, written upon family authority in 1632, states that Gwynneth was "a long time kept in prison when heresy came in", and thereafter arranged Jane's marriage to (Thomas) Wiseman, (son of John Wiseman of Felsted, Essex (died 1559/60)): if so this imprisonment may have been in the Edwardian period, as he barely survived into the time of Elizabeth I, and the Wisemans' elder children were born during the 1550s.
 Vaughan had entrusted to Gwynneth a dower of gold for the use of his children, for which, in 1551–52, they in their own names were obliged to sue the stepmother (now the wife of George Rolle of Stevenstone (d.
 1552)) in the years immediately after their father's death: the suit was then continued with Gwynneth's support.
 At this stage Jane Vaughan was unmarried, but her sister Anne was already married to Henry Locke, son of Sir William Lok.